 Most businesses and endeavours need high performing teams but very few are serious about making that happen.
 Businesses often talk about team building more than team performance.
 And team building is often about raft building or getting drunk together, which is most useful if you’re stranded on a desert island with a cargo of beer.

-Teams who want to achieve their goals and make the most of their collective talent take a different approach.
+Teams who want to achieve their goals and make the most of their collective talent take a different approach when ensuring team success.
 Just like the Race the World teams (Team Garin and Team Deman) did in preparing for the first leg of the first ever round the world supported team cycling event that kicked off this week.
 They opted to spend time in getting some simple answers to some straightforward questions rather than building rockets or rafts.

 Why are we here?